Jats: Demographics

-Republic of India
+India

-In India, multiple 21st-century estimates put Jats' population share at 20–25% in Haryana state and at 20–35% in Punjab state.
+In India, multiple 21st-century estimates put Jat's population share at 20–25% in Haryana state and at 20–35% in Punjab state.
 In Rajasthan, Delhi, and Uttar Pradesh, they constitute around 9%, 5%, and 1.2% respectively of the total population.

 In the 20th century and more recently, Jats have dominated as the political class in Haryana and Punjab.
-Some Jat people have become notable political leaders, including the sixth Prime Minister of India, Charan Singh and the sixth Deputy Prime Minister of India, Chaudhary Devi Lal.
+Jat people also became notable political leaders, including the fifth prime minister of India, Charan Singh, from Uttar Pradesh, the sixth deputy prime minister of India, Devi Lal, from Haryana, and former vice-president of India, Jagdeep Dhankar, from Rajasthan.

+Affirmative action

 Consolidation of economic gains and participation in the electoral process are two visible outcomes of the post-independence situation.
 Through this participation they have been able to significantly influence the politics of North India.
-Economic differentiation, migration and mobility could be clearly noticed amongst the Jat people.
+Economic differentiation, migration and mobility could be clearly noticed among the Jat people.

-Jats are classified as Other Backward Class (OBC) in seven of India's thirty-six States and UTs, namely Rajasthan, Himachal Pradesh, Delhi, Uttarakhand, Uttar Pradesh, Madhya Pradesh and Chhattisgarh.
-However, only the Jats of Rajasthan – excluding those of Bharatpur district and Dholpur district – are entitled to reservation of central government jobs under the OBC reservation.
-In 2016, the Jats of Haryana organized massive protests demanding to be classified as OBC in order to obtain such affirmative action benefits.
+The Jats are classified as General caste (forward caste) in almost all states of India.
+Jats from seven of India’s thirty-six states and UTs, namely Rajasthan, Himachal Pradesh, Delhi, Uttarakhand, Uttar Pradesh, Madhya Pradesh, and Chhattisgarh, are included in their respective state OBC lists.
+However, only the Jats of Rajasthan – excluding those of Bharatpur district, Deeg district and Dholpur district – are entitled to reservation in central government jobs under the OBC reservation.
+In 2016, Haryana’s Jats organised massive protests demanding OBC classification for affirmative action benefits.